magdyksaleh/lazytodo/README.md

 lazytodo is a terminal todo manager for Markdown checkbox lists.
 It lets you navigate, toggle, and edit tasks inside a TUI powered by Bubble Tea.

+It's inspired by obsidian to work over a markdown file in your repo that you can check in.

 ![Screenshot of lazytodo TUI](example.png)

 ## Install